 1. Pray for an open mind and heart

-This is the telescope before the microscope axiom.
-Don’t begin with the particulars.
+Don’t get into the particulars of the issue yet.
 You must first get a broad overview of the topic at hand.
-This is looking at the “forest before the trees” and is absolutely essential to thoroughly cover before you get into the particulars.
+This is looking at the forest before the trees and is absolutely essential to thoroughly cover before you get into the particulars.
 Read books and articles that give summaries and overviews, not ones that argue for the particular position.
-These types of overviews should give you a more unbiased look at the spectrum of belief, without arguing for any particular position.
+These types of overviews should give you an unbiased look at the spectrum of belief, without arguing for any particular position.
 Theoretically, theological dictionaries and encyclopedias should be able to do this.
 Cover this well.
 You cannot spend too much time getting a basic familiarity with the topic.
-I often find people who are incredibly well versed in the particulars, but fail to see how these particulars fit into the big picture.
-I love how Stephen in Acts 7 gave an overview of the history of the Jewish people in five minutes.
-Can you do that with church history?
-Can you do that with the message of the Bible?
-Can you do that with the message of an individual book of the Bible?

 (Note: This is not “biblical” theologies such as A Theological Dictionary of the New Testament)

 This is a crucial step that focuses a bit, but not too far yet.
 Here you will look at the issue through the lens of history.
 The goal here is to broaden your perspective and draw upon the historic body of Christ.
 This will prevent you from “reinventing the wheel” in your studies.
 We stand on the shoulders of giants.
 This step encourages you to step down off their shoulders and look at the ladder they have built.
 This is an issue of submission, respect, and humility.
-To bypass this step is to fail to draw upon the Spirit’s work in the church for the last two-thousand years and is, frankly, the epitome of theological arrogance.
+To bypass this step is to fail to draw upon the Spirit’s work in the church for the last two-thousand years and is arrogant.

 The History of Christian Doctrines (best concise overview)